Door Won't Open; In-door Actuator

 Bench testing the actuator

-A good actuator will pull in gently with just 4 volts from a bench power supply; a worn one would not move.
+A good actuator will pull in gently with just 3volts from a bench power supply; a worn one would not move.

-after synthetic spray grease was applied to the moving parts on the worn actuator, the cover was refitted.
-The worn actuator will now pull in with 4 volts so could be re-used, though it is not as enthusiastic and is noisier than a new actuator.
+After synthetic spray grease was applied to the moving parts on the worn actuator, the cover was refitted.
+The worn actuator will now pull in with 3volts so could be re-used, though it is not as enthusiastic and is noisier than a new actuator.

 To access and replace the actuator: